Nagendra1997/mesibo-documentation/mesibo-modules.md

 - Now based on your request, your chatbot model will process the query and send the appropriate response.
 - In your callback function, you will receive the HTTP response for your query in the form of a JSON string.
 Send the  response using  `send_message` function.

-You can refer to the [Sample Chatbot Module] source code which demonstrates building your module with a DialogFlow chatbot.
+You can refer to the [Sample Chatbot Module] source code which demonstrates building your module with a Dialogflow chatbot.

 The following is a step-by-step tutorial for building a chat-bot using Mesibo Module: